 The Students’ Union plays a key role in Academy life.
 Whether you’d like to join a specific club, need advice from a friendly face or just want to make sure you don’t miss out on the best social events, we’re here for you.

-From cricket to karaoke, cake sales to cocktail nights, there’s plenty to keep you busy wherever your interests lie.
+From cricket to karaoke and cake sales to cocktail nights, there’s plenty to keep you busy wherever your interests lie.
 See our website, Facebook page and Instagram account for more details.
 You can also read the SU constitution below.